Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 # Credits(will continue to expand when I have time)
-Biggest thanks to Zuen who helped me a huge amount with the new BVH and traversal, thanks to them I got to where I am now, and I am very thankful to them for their help and patience
+Biggest thanks to Zuen(R.I.P.
+You will be missed) who helped me a huge amount with the new BVH and traversal, thanks to them I got to where I am now, and I am very thankful to them for their help and patience
 </br>
 https://github.com/jan-van-bergen
 </br></br>